mwb0/react-challenge/README.md

 > docker-compose up --build

-This utilizes `docker-compose.yml` and `docker-compose.override.yml` for setting up the development environment.
+This utilizes `docker-compose.yml` for setting up the development environment.

 #### Production